Lysozyme aptamer

 Description

-In 2013, Camille S Padlan and Vladimir N Malashkevich used the SELEX method to isolate the aptamer with high compatibility for the HEWL(lysozyme).
-At the same time, they examined its structure by X-ray diffrcation.
-It has a sequence length of 59.
-Camille S Padlan and Vladimir N Malashkevich systematically minimized an RNA aptamer (Lys1) selected against hen egg white lysozyme.
-The resultant 59-nucleotide compact aptamer (Lys1.
-2minE) retains nanomolar binding affinity and the ability to inhibit lysozyme’s catalytic activity.
-Lys1.
-2minE inhibits catalysis of large cell wall substrates but not catalysis of small model substrates.
-Then, Camille S Padlan and Vladimir N Malashkevich shortened the terminal stem of Lys1.
-2minE to four Watson-Crick base pairs and got the Lys1.
-2minF.
-At the same time, they examined its structure by X-ray diffrcation.
-It has a sequence length of 45.
-Its structure may be an adaptable protein binding platform.
-It can bind lysozyme with high affinity.
-It inhibits lysozyme cleavage of large substrates, and it bounds aptamer has no effect on catalysis of small substrates[1].
+In 2013, M. E. Girvin et al. employed the SELEX method to isolate an aptamer with high affinity for hen egg white lysozyme (HEWL).
+Concurrently, they examined its structure using X-ray diffraction.
+This aptamer has a sequence length of 59 nucleotides.
+M. E. Girvin et al. systematically minimized an RNA aptamer (Lys1) selected against HEWL.
+The resulting 59-nucleotide compact aptamer, Lys1.2minE, retains nanomolar binding affinity and the ability to inhibit lysozyme's catalytic activity.
+Specifically, Lys1.2minE inhibits the catalysis of large cell wall substrates but not that of small model substrates.
+Subsequently, M. E. Girvin et al. shortened the terminal stem of Lys1.2minE to four Watson-Crick base pairs, resulting in Lys1.2minF.
+They also examined its structure using X-ray diffraction.
+Lys1.2minF has a sequence length of 45 nucleotides.
+Its structure may serve as an adaptable protein-binding platform, capable of binding lysozyme with high affinity.
+It inhibits the cleavage of large substrates by lysozyme, and the bound aptamer has no effect on the catalysis of small substrates[1].

 SELEX